Introduction

 Splitting Poker in Different Variations of Poker

-Here's how the pot is typically split in Poker variations.
+Here is how the pot is typically split in Poker variations:

 Texas Hold'em and Omaha

-Players form hands using hole cards and community cards in these community card games.
-If 2 or more players have hands of equal value at showdown, the pot is split equally among them.
+In these community card games, players form hands using hole cards and community cards.
+If two or more players have hands of equal value at showdown, the pot is split equally among them.

 Seven Card Stud

-In Seven Card Stud, players receive seven cards, but only five determine the winner.
-The pot is divided equally if multiple players have the same hand ranking at showdown.
+In Seven Card Stud, players receive seven cards, but only five card hands determine the winner.
+If multiple players have the same hand ranking at showdown, the pot is divided equally among them.

 Five Card Draw

-In Five Card Draw, players are dealt five cards and can draw new cards to improve their hands.
+In Five Card Draw, players are dealt five cards and have the opportunity to draw new cards to improve their hands.
 The player who collects the best five cards at the showdown wins the entire pot.
 The pot will not be split unless players agree to different rules first.

 Razz